 Makin’ Baby Artichokes

 Seed starting time is my absolute favorite.
 It marks a new beginning, a fresh start to the new year.
-So breathe out all those crazy 2020 vibes and get growing with me!
+So breathe out all those crazy last-year vibes and get growing with me!
 It’ll be a blast, I promise.

 I keep 2 separate boxes for my seeds: one big (somewhat) organized box for my seed archive, and a smaller box that includes all the seeds I intend to plant this year.
 As I plant my seeds, I transfer the used seed packets to the big archive box for future planting.
 The tape and sharpie are for labeling my seed-sprouting pots.

 I get seeds from countless sources.
-In addition to collecting and saving some of my own seeds (more on that later), I get seeds from catalogs, garden stores, grocery stores, gardening friends, and even dollar stores.
+In addition to collecting and saving some of my own seeds (more on that later), I get them from catalogs, garden stores, grocery stores, gardening friends, and even dollar stores.
 One of my favorite sources is Pinetree Garden Seeds.
 The seeds are quality + affordable.
 Plus, the staff is incredibly friendly and helpful.
 Highly, highly recommend!

-Artichokes are the first seeds I am starting for my future 2021 garden.
+Artichokes are the first seeds I am starting for my future garden.
 If you live in the cooler zones like we do in Iowa, they require a process call vernalization, which means they need to experience a short period (about 10 days) of temperatures below 50°F in order to initiate flowering.
 I will be putting them in my cold frame for this process, but a garage or other protected unheated area works well, too.
 In warmer zones (7 and above), they actually grow as perennials up to 5 years.
 Isn’t that cool?!
 I’m just a little jealous… But I digress.

 Here’s my first batch, which I separated a week or so ago.